nkconnor/ent/README.md

 and [Python dictionaries](https://pyo3.rs).
 If you are interested in contributing to Ent, please do!
 We would welcome any help including additional object implementations.

-_Warning: Ent is in early development.
-There may be a more generic approach to this problem that utilizes `serde`'s Visitor._
+_Warning: this is in early development and there may be a more generic approach to this problem that utilizes e.g. `serde`'s Visitor in order to apply to a large number of object-like formats._

 ## Getting Started